 Chakana Cross Is The Inca Tree Of Life

 As with most ancient civilizations, the Incas turned an astronomical site into a very sacred religious symbol.
 The Chakana Cross is called the Inca tree of life.
 Because each side of the cross had 3 steps, the Incas placed their 12 rights of creation on the symbol.
 1 right for 1 step.

-These rights are going from #1 to 12- love, trust, connections, acknowledgement, protection, awareness, (on the left side of the cross.
-Then on the right side, happiness, passion, expression, responsibility, production and present or truth.
+These rights are going from #1 to 12- love, trust, connections, acknowledgment, protection, awareness, (on the left side of the cross.
+Then on the right side, happiness, passion, expression, responsibility, production, and present or truth.

 The Incas also believed that the Southern Cross constellation was the center of the universe.

 The Southern Cross Was Not The Monopoly Of The Incas

 The use of the southern cross can be found in a variety of ancient places and civilizations.
 It has been found in Machu Picchu, Pisac and Ollantayambo, as well as in Tiwanaku.
 The use of the cross has been found throughout the world including the countries of India, Portugal, Australia, and more.
 The oldest depiction so far has been found in Bolivia.